What is Satire? Meaning and Examples from Film

 War satires critique the military and the concept of war itself.

-“MAS*H” (1970), directed by Robert Altman, uses the Korean War as a setting to satirize the absurdity of war and the bureaucracy of the military, using humor to cope with the horror and absurdity of conflict.
+MAS*H (1970), directed by Robert Altman, uses the Korean War as a setting to satirize the absurdity of war and the military bureaucracy, using humor to cope with the horror and absurdity of conflict.

 You might like 10 Best War Moves Every Filmmaker and Movie Buff Should See